 Preferred USDA Hardiness Zones

 You can grow this species in U.S. Department of Agriculture zones 7 through 9.
-Make sure you have protection from frosts as it will kill the vines, especially in Zone 7.
+Make sure you have protection from frosts as it will kill the vines, especially in zone 7.
 If you live in a cooler climate, try growing the hardy kiwi.
-It is a related species (Actinidia arguta) that can be planted in Zones 4-8.
+It is a related species (Actinidia arguta) that can be planted in zones 4 through 8.

-These long woody vines (lianas) can be up to 30' long and 10' wide, making it an excellent cover for surfaces like arbors and fences.
+These long woody vines (lianas) can be up to 30 feet long and 10 feet wide, making it an excellent cover for surfaces like arbors and fences.
 It may also be more of a climbing shrub.

 Full sun or partial shade will be acceptable for this vine.

 The flowers can be a cream or yellow color and have a slight perfume.
 Pruning carefully is important since they are formed on year-old wood.
 Each plant will have either male or female flowers.

-You may be surprised to learn that the kiwi fruit is actually classified as a berry.
-Each is about 3" long and shaped like an egg.
+You may be surprised to learn that kiwifruit is actually classified as a berry.
+Each is about 3 inches long and shaped like an egg.
 The outside is fuzzy and brown.
 The fruits sold in stores have green flesh with black seeds in a circle around the middle.
-Some think that the taste is much like that of the unrelated gooseberry, which is why it is sometimes called a Chinese gooseberry.
+Some think that it tastes like the unrelated gooseberry, which is why it is sometimes called a Chinese gooseberry.
 It can be quite juicy, so it is good to know that there is a fool-proof method of removing kiwi stains from clothes if you happen to spill any of it on you.